dejanbatanjac/dejanbatanjac.github.io/_posts/2019-05-27-normalization.md

 In here we calculated the train set mean and train set standard deviation (for all images inside the set).

-But, there also multiple channels case.
+But, there's also multiple channels case.
 That would be to normalize the images you have in your train, validation and test set for each channel.

 These are for instance `mean` and `std` values for well know (RGB) image sets :